Hot Bacon Dressing Spinach Salad Recipe (Restaurant Style!)

 • If you don’t want to use anything sugary, Stevia or another sugarless sweetener can be used.

-• Switch up the red wine vinegar called with champagne vinegar, sherry vinegar, or even balsamic vinegar for a bolder flavor.
+• Switch up the red wine vinegar with champagne vinegar, sherry vinegar, or even balsamic vinegar for a bolder flavor.

-• If for some reason, you don’t want to use eggs (maybe someone has an egg allergy), you could substitute them with crumbled blue or feta cheese and olives.
+• If, for some reason, you don’t want to use eggs (maybe someone has an egg allergy), you could substitute them with crumbled blue or feta cheese and olives.

 How to Make Hot Bacon Salad Dressing and Spinach Salad